NikkaLuna/Pet_Health_Companion_Android_App/README.md

 The Pet Health Companion is a minimum viable product (MVP) created in Android Studio, an Android app development environment.

 It aims to maximize the joy and bonding of pet ownership while decreasing the stress and overwhelm.
-It features appointment tracking, health tracking, reminders, sharing capabilities, and customization options to meet the diverse needs of pet owners.
+It features appointment tracking, reminders, sharing capabilities, a search report, and customization options to meet the diverse needs of pet owners.

 - ## Video Demonstration